Skip to main menu Skip to content Skip to footer

 Request Service

-Please follow these steps to help streamline the process to bring our reading remediation program to your school:
+Please follow these steps to help streamline the process to bring our reading intervention program to your school:

 1. Establish a consistent and responsive point of contact to coordinate the application process, scheduling, logistics, data collection, and caregiver communication.